Full announcement (including signatures)

 Keep in mind that you are always responsible for your own security.
 All it takes is a slightly more advanced wallet-stealing trojan which installs a keylogger to steal your wallet passphrase as you enter it in addition to your wallet file and you have lost all your ikhcoins.
 Wallet encryption cannot keep you safe if you do not practice good security, such as running up-to-date antivirus software, only entering your wallet passphrase in the ikhcoin client and using the same passphrase only as your wallet passphrase.

-See the doc/README file in the ikhcoin source for technical details of wallet encryption.
+file in the ikhcoin source for technical details